Phone-GWP-group

 Just how much Christmas packaging is used - and ends up as waste - is very surprising.

-How many rolls of sellotape are sold at Christmas?
+How many rolls of Sellotape are sold at Christmas?

 Christmas gift packaging (and spending) facts